Awesomnian/biosys_swift/README.md

 1. Manual Synch button in-app doesn't work (currently fully automated for testing) so no "offline/field mode" for upload later.
 2. Lat/Long not displaying for filtering in database, although it is being captured.
 Displaying on-App.
 3. Confidence level not displaying in Supabase for display or filtering.
 It is being captured and is being displayed in-app.
+4. I really don't like what you've done with your hair.
+It's fine.
+I'm just saying that I liked it better before.

 ---

 ## Documentation

-- **Repo hygeine aka Dumping It All in /docs completed.
-Most is out of date or wrong, will be culled brutally and in front of other docs in order to sow fear and obedience into them.
+- **Repo hygiene aka "Dumping It All In /docs" completed.
+Most is out of date or wrong, will be culled brutally and in front of other docs in order to sow fear and obedience.

 ---